-Club UU is a youth group for children in grades K – 5.
-It meets several times throughout the year to encourage children from both services to get to know each other and to build a sense of community.
+Club UU is a social group for children in grades K–5.
+It meets one Friday evening per month to encourage children to get to know each other and to build a sense of community.
 At these meetings we share food, play cooperative games, and just have lots of fun!

 First Chalice Program (2nd–4th grade)